High Fidelity (film): Legacy

+The film was credited with increasing the record sales of the British indie rock group The Beta Band, whose song "Dry the Rain" and compilation album The Three E.P.'s are prominently featured in a scene.
+The band's American record label Astralwerks reported that sales of The Three E.P.'s quadrupled within a month of the film's release in March 2000.

 Empire magazine readers voted High Fidelity the 446th greatest film in their "500 Greatest Movies of All Time" poll.
 It is also ranked #14 on Rotten Tomatoes' 25 Best Romantic Comedies.
 In its June 2010 issue, Chicago magazine rated it #1 in a list of the top 40 movies ever filmed in Chicago.

 Alternative singer-songwriter Regina Spektor was watching the movie when she wrote her 2006 song "Fidelity", which marked her first entry into the Billboard charts.
 That same year a musical stage adaptation premiered on Broadway and ran for 13 performances.
 In 2010, Tanya Morgan member Donwill released the solo album Don Cusack In High Fidelity, which he recorded from the perspective of the film's character.

 Television series

 In April 2018, ABC Signature Studios announced that it was developing a television series adaptation of High Fidelity with Midnight Radio (Scott Rosenberg, Jeff Pinkner, Josh Appelbaum, and Andre Nemec).
 Rosenberg would return to script the series, which features a female lead in the Cusack role.
 The series was adapted by Veronica West and Sarah Kucserka.
 In late September 2018, Zoë Kravitz, Lisa Bonet's daughter, was cast as the lead.
 The first season consists of ten episodes.

 Originally announced for Disney's then-upcoming streaming service Disney+, it was reported in April 2019 that the series had been shifted to Hulu.
 Disney+'s SVP of content Agnes Chu stated that the series had "evolved" in a direction that was better-suited for Hulu.

 On October 30, 2019, it was announced that the series would premiere on February 14, 2020.
 In August 2020, the series was canceled, after one season.